vecma-project/VECMAtk/tutorials/M12/easyvvuq-qcgpj/guide/EasyVVUQ & QCGPJ - Tutorial.md

 3. Execute the workflow:
-    (Note that for the local execution we are using a slightly modified version of the core workflow ((not from the `../app` folder)) - since we are going to test this workflow locally, we define 4 virtual cores to demonstrate how QCG Pilot Job Manager executes tasks in parallel.)
+    (Note that for the local execution we are using a slightly modified version of the core workflow ((not from the `../app` folder)) - since we may test this workflow on a local computer without the queuing system allocation, we define 4 virtual cores to demonstrate how QCG
+    Pilot Job Manager executes tasks in parallel.
+However, be aware: when Pilot Job Manager is started as an interactive task in the allocation created by Slurm, it will override the settings of virtual resources by the actually allocated real resources.
+Thus, in order to test parallel execution on a cluster, you need to allocate at least 2 cores for your interactive job).
     ```
     (easyvvuq-qcgpj)$ python3 test_pce_pj.py
     ```